Table Mountain (Wyoming)

 Table Mountain (11111 ft) is located in the Teton Range in the U.S. state of Wyoming.
 The peak is on the border of Grand Teton National Park and the Jedediah Smith Wilderness of Caribou-Targhee National Forest.
 Table Mountain is west of the south fork of Cascade Canyon and a little more than 1 mi north of Hurricane Pass.
+The peak is also locally known as "Table Rock".